Skip to content

 Why do we need a fulfillment ratio?

-Participating policies pay both guaranteed and non-guaranteed benefits to policy holders, who are entitled to receive non-guaranteed dividends or bonuses by sharing the insurer’s profits.
+Participating policies pay both guaranteed and non-guaranteed benefits to policy holders, who are entitled to receive non-guaranteed dividends or bonuses by sharing the product profits.
 At the point of sale of a participating policy, a potential policy holder will be provided with a document of benefit illustrations, which gives a view of the benefits projected into the future.

 How is the fulfillment ratio calculated?